Skip to Main Content

 UpToDate

 What is it?
-A point of care tool written and edited by a global community of 4,800 physicians.
+A point of care tool written and edited by a global community of 7,400 clinical experts.
 Recommendations are often graded in terms of supporting evidence.

 EBP: Provides a grading system for recommendations that shows whether the recommendation is weak or strong and whether or not there is evidence to support the recommendation.

-Source: University of Iowa Hardin Library, updated summer 2019
+Source: University of Iowa Hardin Library, updated fall 2024

 © University of Nevada Las Vegas